 People who inherit 2 altered haemoglobin genes can go on to develop sickle cell disorder or thalassaemia.

-You're more likely to carry the altered genes if your ancestors came from places where malaria has been common, including:
+Anyone can be a carrier.
+But you’re more likely to carry the altered genes if your ancestors (parents, grandparents, and those further back in your family line) came from places where malaria was common, such as:

 - the Caribbean